 • Head and body aches

-Symptoms typically present themselves 12 to 48 hours after exposure to Norovirus.
+Symptoms typically present themselves 12 to 48 hours after exposure.
 Infections usually last for 1 to 3 days with no long-term problems, however, dehydration can sometimes lead to complications.

 • Leafy greens (lettuce)

 Any food, however, can be contaminated if uncooked or exposed to Norovirus after preparation.